How to Apply

 Applicants for the residency training program must be graduates of approved medical schools in the United States or Canada and have successfully completed a preliminary (PGY-1) year before being eligible for residency training (PGY-2).

 Foreign Medical Graduates must hold a current, valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).
 This is mandatory for an appointment at the institution as well as for licensure in the state of New York.
 To receive an application form, contact the ECFMG at 3624 Market Street, 4th Floor, Philadelphia, Pennsylvania, 19104-2685, USA or 215-386-5900.
-Columbia University ONLY accepts J-1 Visas (H-1 visas are not accepted).
+NYPH & Columbia University ONLY sponsor J-1 Visas.

 Interviews are an integral part of our selection process, allowing us to obtain supplemental information about you first-hand as well as giving you an opportunity to ask questions and meet our faculty and residents.
-Columbia University participates in a Common Interview Week with other New York City programs during the month of January.
-Candidates will be notified in mid-December if they have been selected for an interview.
+Candidates will be notified by mid-November if they have been selected for an interview.

 Following interviews, final resident selection is made in March through the National Resident Matching Program (NRMP).